davidlohle/davidlohle.me/content/about.md

 * [SHIELD](https://github.com/starkandwayne/shield) - A data protection solution that
   schedules automatic backups for distributed, cloud-based services.
 * [SparkBot](https://github.com/Proplex/SparkBot) - A Python-based assistant used with
-  Teamspeak and IPBoard to announce server status & close off-topic discussions.
+  TeamSpeak and IPBoard to announce server status & close off-topic discussions.
 * [Vis](https://github.com/TheVindicators/Vis) - A Flask webapp that was created to aid in visualing antenna placements for Northrop Grumman Amherst Systems.
 * [YOURLS Tox Support](https://github.com/Proplex/YOURLS-Tox-Support) - A YOURLS plugin